mayaahorton/pluto-simulations/README.md

 ## Projections and image cubes

-This section describes the code used to convert to Cartesian coordinates and then to reproject onto 2D radio maps of simulated radio synchrotron using scaled pressure as a proxy for emissivity.
+This section describes the code used to convert to Cartesian coordinates and then to reproject onto 2D radio maps of simulated radio synchrotron using scaled pressure as a proxy for radio lobe emissivity.
+Where this was not possible (such as within the lobes) we used a Mach mask to show the structure of the jets.
+This had the additional benefit of showing changes in local sound speed within the lobes.

 This is also the place to find example movie scripts for visualising jets from a variety of perspectives.

 ## Feature Tracking